pingcap/docs-cn/best-practices/massive-regions-best-practices.md

 ### Method 1: Increase Raftstore concurrency

-Raftstore in TiDB v3.0 has been upgraded to a multi-threaded module, which greatly reduces the possibility that a Raftstore thread becomes the bottleneck.
+Raftstore has been upgraded to a multi-threaded module since TiDB v3.0, which greatly reduces the possibility that a Raftstore thread becomes the bottleneck.

 By default, `raftstore.store-pool-size` is configured to `2` in TiKV.
 If a bottleneck occurs in Raftstore, you can properly increase the value of this configuration item according to the actual situation.
 But to avoid introducing unnecessary thread switching overhead, it is recommended that you do not set this value too high.